 The pool should be close enough to the home (usually 21 feet) for access to a GFCI outlet, yet it should not be closer to the home than 15 feet.

-Avoid locating the pool under trees, under power lines, or within 15 feet of the house.
+Avoid locating the pool under trees, under power lines, or within 10 feet of the house.
 Local building code and zoning restrictions may require you to maintain a buffer between the pool property lines and other structures.
-Communities often require that the pool be no closer than 6 feet from the property line or 10 feet from the street.
+Communities often require that the pool be no closer than 10 feet from the property line.
 Most communities require safety fencing around pools, as well.

 Prepare the Pool's Base